manish-garodia/manish-garodia/common/lib-cellar/procedures/install-em/install-em.md

 		JVMD Engine is Down
 		```

 		If OMS is down, start the OMS server.

 		```
 		$ <copy>./emctl start oms</copy>
 		```

+		> **Note:** Before starting OMS server, ensure that the repo database (*19c*) is up and running.
+If the repo is closed, OMS will not start.

 	----
 	## Check Agent status

 	1. In a terminal, go to the agent location.

 		```
 		$ <copy>cd /scratch/u01/software/em/agent/agent_13.5.0.0.0/bin</copy>
 		```

 	1. Check the agent status.

 		```
 		$ <copy>./emctl status agent</copy>
 		```

+		Success

 		```
 		Oracle Enterprise Manager Cloud Control 13c Release 5
 		Copyright (c) 1996, 2021 Oracle Corporation.
 All rights reserved.